 Through in-vitro studies, followed by whole organ and full in-vivo testing, the pharmaceutical industry aims to assure that drugs that make it to clinical trials are safe to use.
 You may ask yourself the question, how is the decision made regarding which component to continue testing and which one top drop from the process?
 Of extreme importance in answering this question are toxicology tests and safety pharmacology studies.
 Safety pharmacology studies test whether the component does what it is supposed to do, without significantly influencing the performance of other organs or causing side effects.
 You may have discovered a very potent component to fight cancer, but if this component also introduces heart disease, the component won’t be approved.
 And how do you know if it causes heart disease?
 You perform functional tests!

 Whether you are a translational scientist working at a university or a safety pharmacologist working at a pharmaceutical company, quantification of functional parameters is your key to successful studies.
 We at Transonic live by our motto “To Measure is to Know” and have invested ourselves in providing you with the most accurate functional measurements possible.
 If you want to learn more about optimizing your surgical protocols, you will find background information as well as a large collection of application protocols in our rodent surgery workbook.
-Our pressure-volume workbook is also free to download and will help you make to most of your heart function measurements.
 Last but not least, feel welcome to contact one of our application scientists; we are here to help and we get excited about helping you carry out your best work!